Gender Expression & Gender Dysphoria Podcast Series

 • Gender dysphoria – The distress a person experiences when their felt gender identity does not match their biological sex assignment.

-• Gender expression – How a person lives out their gender assignment.
+• Gender expression – How a person publicly lives out and presents their gender (e.g., appearance, behavior, etc.).

 • Gender roles – Expected rules, roles and experiences that we assume on being male or female.